 The remuneration of Directors, who are the key management personnel of the company, is set out in aggregate and on a paid basis below.
-Further details of directors' emoluments can be found in the Report on Directors' Remuneration.
+Further details of directors' emoluments can be found in the tables of directors' remuneration on pages 22 to 25.